0trava/Filmoteka_group-project/README.md

 Hi! :hugs:

-We are students of group # 8  named **"Code Masters"** of GоIT academy :fire: :rocket:
+We are students of Group №8 of GоIT academy :fire: :rocket:.
+We named **"Code Masters"**

 We graduated **JavaScript** course and for consolidate in practice :pushpin: knowledges received on this course, we together :handshake: **developed** graduation project :computer: